If you live a busy lifestyle, snacks can be useful when hunger hits and you don’t have time to prepare a meal.

-The dried fruit and nuts in trail mix make it very high in calories, so it is important to not eat too much at a time.
+The dried fruit and nuts in trail mix make it very high in calories, so it’s important to not eat too much at a time.
 A handful is a reasonable serving.

 Turkey roll-ups are a delicious and nutritious high protein snack consisting of cheese and veggies wrapped inside slices of turkey breast.

 They’re like a sandwich without the bread.

 You can make roll-ups by placing a slice of turkey breast on a plate; topping it with a slice of cheese, such as cheddar; placing a pickle or strip of cucumber and a tomato slice on top; and rolling everything into a wrap.

 To make yogurt even more delicious and filling, you can make a parfait by combining one cup of yogurt with granola and mixed berries in layers.

 Veggies are great for snacking, but they’re not very high in protein on their own.
 You can increase your protein intake by pairing them with yogurt dip.

 Yogurt dip is typically made by combining yogurt with herbs and flavorings, such as dill and lemon juice, as in this recipe.
 For more protein, it’s best to use Greek yogurt, which contains almost twice the amount of protein as regular yogurt (18, 14).

 For convenience, make a batch of yogurt dip ahead of time and portion it out into snack-size containers so you can grab it when you need it.

 Tuna is loaded with protein and makes a very healthy and convenient snack.
 A 3-oz serving of canned tuna contains an impressive 20 g of protein, which makes it extra filling (

-In addition to being nutritious, they are also versatile.
+In addition to being nutritious, they’re versatile.
 Hard-boiled eggs make a great portable snack.

-One hard-boiled egg consists of six grams of protein, which will keep you full and satisfied until your next meal.
+One hard-boiled egg consists of 6 grams of protein, which will keep you full and satisfied until your next meal.
 Their fullness-promoting properties may also reduce the number of calories you consume later in the day (20,